Certificate in Ayres Sensory Integration (CASI) - Module 5 Information

 WHO CAN TAKE THIS COURSE

-Module 5 is open to open to healthcare professionals with at least a bachelor level equivalent college/university degree in occupational therapy, speech pathology, physical therapy, psychology, or medicine.
+Module 5 is open to open to healthcare professionals with at least a bachelor level equivalent college/university degree in occupational therapy.
 Module 5 is a prerequisite to Module 6.

 After the course, participants will be able to: